Sage222/SagePublicHomeAssistantSensorData/README.md

 This allows you to then configure Google Gemini to obtain your sensor data via Gemini.

-Login to Gemini and add a "personal context" like this:
-When I say "Get HA Data" then a sensor name, you should go to this website http://EXTERNALIP/DNS:8123/local/ha_data.json and tell me the value of the sensor.

 Examples below use 3 of my sensors.
 Inverter, powerpal & battery.
 Update them to use your own.